learn-co-students/dc-web-031218/08-advanced-sql/README.md

 ALTER TABLE
 changes the shape of a table

+DROP TABLE
+removes a table

+## Why not store (album info on tracks)?

+Normalization vs. Denormalization
+Normalized == referring to things by ids Denormalization == keeping lots of copies of the same data

+Trade off between writing and reading
+SQL vs. NoSQL

+Disadvantages

+* More data
+  * Sometimes a problem
+  * Usually NBD for small applications
+* Single Source of truth
+  * If you change the artists name, it won't change it on the track!

+Advantages

+* Don't have to join

+### Pragmas

 .tables - shows the names of the tables
-.schema - shows the statements that would have been used to create the tables
+.schema - shows the statements that would have been used to create the tables ...

 ## Exploring data

 1. Write the SQL to return all of the rows in the artists table

 ```SQL
 SELECT * FROM artists;
 ```

 2. Write the SQL to select the artist with the name "Black Sabbath"

 ```SQL
 SELECT name FROM artists WHERE name = "Black Sabbath";
 ```

 3. Write the SQL to create a table named 'fans' with an autoincrementing ID that's a primary key and a name field of type text

 ```SQL
 CREATE TABLE fans(id INTEGER PRIMARY KEY, name TEXT);
 ```

 4. Write the SQL to alter the fans table to have a artist_id column type integer?

 ```SQL
 ALTER TABLE fans ADD COLUMN artist_id INTEGER;
 ```

 5. Write the SQL to add yourself as a fan of the Black Eyed Peas.
 ArtistId **169**

 ```SQL
 INSERT INTO fans(name, artist_id) VALUES ("Rob", 169);
 ```

 6. Write the SQL to return fans that are not fans of the black eyed peas.

 ```SQL
 SELECT * FROM fans WHERE artist_id != 169;